Shuyang-Liu/Shuyang-Liu.github.io/_pages/about.md

 # About me

 Hi!
 I am a fourth-year undergraduate at the [School of Computer Science & Technology](http://english.cs.hust.edu.cn/), [Huazhong University of Science and Technology](http://english.hust.edu.cn/).
-My research interests lie in Software Engineering, Machine Learning, and Security, focusing on developing data-driven program analysis to improve the security and reliability of software systems.
+My research interests lie in Software Engineering, Machine Learning, and Security, focusing on developing both traditional and data-driven program analysis to improve the security and reliability of software systems.
 I also get excited about Programming Languages.

 # Education